Hi students, since there are only days left to A levels, I will share with you what to do to see if it can help or enhance your study plans.

 So, I would suggest, break down and allocate more time slots for the topics you are weak in or major topics (Vectors, Complex Numbers and Integration and its applications).
 In every 25 minutes, do about 5 – 8 marks of questions and review Video explanation when needed.
 Write down notes for concepts do not just copy answers.
 Right answers are not that important, concepts are.

-I hope these helps, please let me know if you need any further help.
+I hope these help, please let me know if you need any further help.

 5. Time yourself